mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

   1. **Relevance:** Find all the declaration blocks with a selector match for each element.
   2. **Importance:** Sort rules based on if they are normal or important.
 Important styles are those that have the [`!important`](/en-US/docs/Web/CSS/important) flag set.
-  3. **Origin:** Sort rules by author, user, or user-agent origin and by importance.
+  3. **Origin:** Within each of the two importance buckets, sort rules by author, user, or user-agent origin.
-  4. **Layers:** Within each origin importance bucket, sort by cascade layer.
+  4. **Layers:** Within each of the six origin importance bucket, sort by cascade layer.
 The layer order for normal declarations is from first layer created to last, followed by unlayered normal styles.
-This order is inverted for important styles.
+This order is inverted for important styles, with unlayered important styles having the lowest precedence.
   5. **Specificity:** For competing styles in the origin layer with precedence, sort declarations by [specificity](/en-US/docs/Web/CSS/Specificity).
   6. **Proximity:** When two selectors in the origin layer with precedence have the same specificity, the property value from the last declared, highest specificity selector wins.

 For each step, only the declarations "still in the running" move on to "compete" in the next step.
-If only one declaration is in the running, the following steps are moot.
+If only one declaration is in the running, it "wins", and the subsequent steps are moot.

 ### Origin and cascade

 There are three [cascade origin types](/en-US/docs/Web/CSS/Cascade#origin_types): user-agent stylesheets, user stylesheets, and author stylesheets.
-The browser sorts each declaration by origin and importance into six origin buckets.
+The browser sorts each declaration into six origin buckets by origin and importance.
 There are eight levels of precedence: the six origin buckets, properties that are transitioning, and properties that are animating.
-The order of precedence goes from normal user-agent styles, which have the lowest precedence, to styles within currently applied animations, to important user-agent styles, and styles being transitioned, which have the highest precedence:
+The order of precedence goes from normal user-agent styles, which have the lowest precedence, to styles within currently applied animations, to important user-agent styles, and then styles being transitioned, which have the highest precedence:

 1. user-agent normal styles
 2. user normal styles